zharfanf/zharfanf.github.io/_pages/about.md

 News
 ======

-- **April 2025:** I will be doing my PhD in Computer Science at UMN Twin Cities this fall 🎉🎉🎉
+- **Apr.
+2025:** I will be doing my PhD in Computer Science at UMN Twin Cities this fall 🎉🎉🎉

 Publications
 ======